 Wash cells by slowly introducing 2 milliliters of fresh DPBS to the channel in three separate instances [1].

-Talent washing the cells by DPBS.
+Talent washing the cells with DPBS.

-Stain [1], permeabilize [2], and add mounting media to the cells in the microfluidic channel [3].

-Talent staining the cells.

-Talent permeabilizing the cells.

-Talent adding mounting media to the cells.

-Prepare 0.1 percent saponin solution by adding 1 milligram of saponin per milliliter of DPBS to produce 4 milliliters of solution [1] and gently vortex to mix [2].
-Draw up 8 milliliters of DPBS into a 20-milliliters syringe [3].
+To prepare permeabilization and staining solution, add 1 milligram of saponin per milliliter of DPBS to produce 4 milliliters of 0.1 percent saponin solution [1] and gently vortex to mix [2].
+Draw up 8 milliliters of DPBS into a 20-milliliter syringe [3].

 Talent preparing saponin solution.